Last updated on

 This is where you will need to contact a professional to locate the source of it all and have them repair that water leak before it can cause more damage.
-One option can be seen through Pinpoint’s detection service.
-They have the technology to accurately detect all hidden water leaks, without using any invasive methods on your walls and ceilings.

 Be it a sign of water damage as obvious as a ceiling leak, or just a seemingly unrelated musty smell in your home, the sooner you call them in and get it repaired, the less extensive the water damage will be.
 Additionally, a service will also assess and repair the damage the hidden water leaks may have already done to your home.

 As for the mold and mildew, the spores should die out and those growths will not come back again since the source of their moisture (the leak) will be gone.
 You may need to get professional advice about this, however, if there is a lot of molds that need to be cleaned up.
 Fungal growths that are already there will still need to be removed professionally though, especially in homes that were built with abundant use of wood.

 Other Signs of a Hidden Water Leak